Deshenfektion/deshenfektion.github.io/README.md

 ## 🧩 About Me

-My friends call me Desh and I'm interested in building custom applications because I am tired of spending countless hours trying to find the "perfect app", when I can just make them myself – all while making life just a little more fun 👾
+My friends call me Desh and I'm interested in building custom applications because I am tired of spending countless hours trying to find the "perfect app", when I can just make them myself – all while making life just a little more exciting. 👾

 **Main focus:** Web Development, Automation, Data Handling.